TONY-UMN43/FireChat-Public/README.md

 - Frontend: React
 - Backend: FastAPI
 - Database: PostgreSQL
-- Messaging: Firebase RealTime Database
+- User Messages: Firebase RealTime Database

 ## How to Run (Only for Recruiters)